 Price changes have decreased by 23.5% as the competition for homes is so high that many sellers don’t have to adjust prices to attract more buyers.
 Many buyers who are seriously searching for homes in this market are likely prepared to strike in a bidding war which is their first line of defense in multiple offer situations.

-New Hampshire, like Massachusetts, exhibited a decrease in sales and an increase in prices when compared to June 2019.
-Sales saw a 28.5% decrease with 421 fewer sales.
-There was a decrease in sales for all three categories and an 8.8% increase in prices by $28,691 overall.
-Prices increased in single families and multi-families but decreased slightly in condos.
+New Hampshire, exhibited a decrease in sales and in prices when compared to June 2019.
+Sales saw an 8.7% decrease.
+There was a decrease in sales for single families and condos and a slight increase for multi-families.
+NH saw a 7.3% decrease in prices, now down to $312,600.
+Prices increased in single families and condos but decreased slightly in multi-families.

 Buyers are consuming homes faster then they are being listed leaving us with less than a month’s supply of homes on the market right now.
 Mortgage rates at record lows are also motivating buyers to buy and are making it less expensive for a mortgage that may be higher due to increasing prices and multiple offer situations.
 Buyers should be ready to strike in a bidding war, click here to learn how.